On a Microscopic Representation of Space-Time III: Introduction

-where $0\leq\alpha,\beta\leq 3$.
-The coordinates are antisymmetric, i.e. $\mathcal{X}_{\beta\alpha}=-\mathcal{X}_{\alpha\beta}$, invariant under common (additive) displacement of both points and they fulfil the '\PL condition' $\mathcal{X}_{01}\mathcal{X}_{23}+\mathcal{X}_{02}\mathcal{X}_{31}+\mathcal{X}_{03}\mathcal{X}_{12}=0$.
-Moreover, they transform linearly and homogeneously with respect to projective (space) transformations $a_{\alpha\beta}$, i.e. $\mathcal{X}'_{\alpha\beta}=\sum a_{\alpha\mu}a_{\beta\nu}\mathcal{X}_{\mu\nu}$, so that for line coordinates we may use a '6-dim' 'linear' rep $p_{\alpha}$, $0\leq\alpha\leq 6$, with special constraints as well.
-The second definition in eq.~(\ref{eq:plueckervars}) and in general the determinant (re-)formulation on the right -- at that time being more of a fashion -- is easier to relate to symplectic transformations.
-By transfer principles, the line and Complex geometry of $\mathbb{R}^{3}$ can be mapped onto points in $\mathbb{R}^{5}$ and we can perform analogous (and sometimes easier) point considerations in $\mathbb{R}^{5}$ where the Pl{\"u}cker-Klein quadric $M_{4}^{2}$ plays an important r\^{o}le (for more details see \cite{dahm:GOL}) in that lines in $\mathbb{R}^3$ are points of $\mathbb{R}^{5}$ located on the Pl{\"u}cker-Klein quadric $M_{4}^{2}$.
-Investigating images of objects and transformations of $\mathbb{R}^3$ also in $\mathbb{R}^{5}$, special interest can be given to automorphisms of $M_{4}^{2}$ (see also \cite{dahm:GOL} and upcoming work).
-The transition to other geometries (like Laguerre, M\"{o}bius, spheres, etc.) and related geometrical objects may be performed as well \cite{blaschkeIII:1928}.
-Another closely related and deeply entangled aspect of line coordinates is Pl{\"u}cker's notion of a Complex (and M{\"o}bius' null systems in relation to planar lines of a linear Complex) as well as the related general geometry of Complexe, congruences and Dynamen.
+The second definition on the rhs of eq.~(\ref{eq:plueckervars}), and in general the determinant (re-)formulation -- at that time being more of a fashion -- is easier to relate to symplectic transformations.
+By transfer principles\footnote{We follow Klein \cite{klein:1872a} with respect to his exposition related to the Pl{\"u}cker-Klein quadric, however, with respect to his stereographic projection(s) and coordinate discussion, we want to postpone the discussion.
+Note, that in this paragraph, we've adopted his notation of $\mathbb{R}^{3}$ and $\mathbb{R}^{5}$ instead of differentiating further with respect to projective coordinates and spaces.}, the line and Complex geometry of $\mathbb{R}^{3}$ can be mapped onto points in $\mathbb{R}^{5}$, and we can perform analogous (and sometimes easier) point considerations in $\mathbb{R}^{5}$ where the Pl{\"u}cker-Klein quadric $M_{4}^{2}$ plays an important r\^{o}le \cite{klein:1872a} \cite{dahm:GOL} in that lines in $\mathbb{R}^3$ are points of $\mathbb{R}^{5}$ located on the Pl{\"u}cker-Klein quadric $M_{4}^{2}$.
+Investigating images of objects and transformations of $\mathbb{R}^3$ also in $\mathbb{R}^{5}$, special attention can be given to automorphisms of $M_{4}^{2}$ \cite{dahm:GOL} \cite{study:1903}.
+The transition to other geometries (like Laguerre, M\"{o}bius, spheres, etc.) and related geometrical objects \cite{blaschkeIII:1928} may be performed as well.
+Another closely related and deeply entangled aspect of line coordinates is Pl{\"u}cker's notion of a Complex \cite{plueckerNG:1868} (and M{\"o}bius' null systems in relation to planar lines of a linear Complex) as well as the related general geometry of Complexe and Congruences \cite{plueckerNG:1868}.

 In order to relate to (standard) differential geometry, it is easier to start right from Pl{\"u}cker's (Euclidean) coordinate rep (\cite{plueckerNG:1868}, p.
 26, Nr.
 26, eq.~(1))